 What we don’t: Expensive and heavy; smaller sizes were recently recalled due to potential handle failure.

 There’s no denying the Reactor’s dominance, but not everyone will need to spend up for such a powerful design.
 At $310, it’s significantly more expensive than top performers like the Jetboil Flash above ($130) and MiniMo below ($170).
 Further, unless you’re in particularly challenging conditions or need the larger pot for melting snow, the 7,000-BTU WindBurner below will be the more fuel-efficient option.
 And finally, liquid-fuel stoves (like the WhisperLite below) are undeniably more reliable at elevation and in the cold, although it’s hard to deny the convenience of a canister design (and we’ve had good luck using MSR’s Hanging Kit to keep the canister from freezing in the snow).
 All told, for alpinists, mountaineers, and high-altitude trekkers, the Reactor is head and shoulders above the rest.
-Note: MSR recently recalled the smaller 1.0 and 1.7L Reactors due to potential handle failure, which many will prefer for keeping weight and bulk down, and we’ve included the largest 2.5L model (which has a different handle design) until MSR fixes the issue.
+Note: MSR recently recalled the smaller 1- and 1.7-liter Reactors due to potential handle failure, which many will prefer for keeping weight and bulk down.
+We’ve included the largest 2.5-liter model here (which has a different handle design) until MSR fixes the issue.

 See the MSR Reactor 2.5L Stove System